Andrew Herron

-Andrew Herron (1909–2003) was a Scottish minister and biblical scholar.
+Andrew Herron (29 September 1909–27 February 2003) was a Scottish Church of Scotland minister and biblical scholar.
 He served as Moderator of the General Assembly of the Church of Scotland in 1971.

 Life

-He was born in Glasgow on 29 September 1909.
+He was born into a working class family, the son of a railwayman, in Glasgow on 29 September 1909.
 He was educated at Strathbungo Higher Grade School and Albert Road Academy.
 He then studied Arts and Divinity at Glasgow University.
+During his university education, to help pay his ways, he worked at night as a proof-reader on the then Glasgow Herald.

+Ministry

-He was ordained in 1934 and became assistant minister of Springburn.
+Herron was ordained a minister within the Church of Scotland in 1934 and became assistant minister of Springburn.
 His first full charge was Linwood in 1936.
+In 1940 he translated to the neighbouring parish of Houston and Killellan.
+When, in the 50's, it was proposed to make Houston a new-town, Herron took up a Scots law class at Glasgow University to equip himself to resist the proposal.
+He completed the degree and obtained a practising solicitor’s certificate.

-In 1940 he translated to Houston and Killellan.
-He was Clerk to the Presbytery of Paisley 1953 to 1959 and became Clerk to the Presbytery of Glasgow in 1959, retaining this role until 1981.
+He was Clerk to the Presbytery of Paisley 1953 to 1959.
+In 1959, he demitted from the charge of Houston and Killellan to become the full-time Clerk to the Presbytery of Glasgow in 1959, retaining this role until 1981.
+During this time he spearheaded the campaign for "no" in the 1979 referendum on Scottish devolution.

 From 1961 to 1992 (post-retiral) he was Editor of the Church of Scotland Yearbook.

 His role as Moderator 1971/72 was succeeded by Very Rev Ronald Selby Wright.
+During his time as Moderator, he became one of the first to go and see the then Pope.
+He had been invited to an audience with Pope Paul VI.
+He was the first Moderator of the General Assembly since 1787 not to possess an honorary doctorate of divinity.

+In the year after being Moderator, he became convenor of the General Administration committee of the General Assembly and the Business Committee.
+He had previously served on the Convener of the Department of Publicity and Publications.

+Family & Personal Life

+In 1935 he married Joanna Fraser Neill (Queenie), who predeceased him.
+They had four daughters and a son, the latter who had also predeceased him.
 He retired in 1981 and died in Giffnock on 27 February 2003 aged 93.

-Family

-In 1935 he married Joanna Fraser Neill.
-They had four daughters and a son.